Read time 5 minutes

 4. Recreate the OST file

-Since the OST file is stored locally on your computer, there is a heightened risk of corruption caused by malware or hardware issues.
+Since the OST file is stored locally on your computer, there is a high risk of corruption caused by malware or hardware issues.
 A corrupted OST file can disrupt the connection between Outlook and the Exchange Server.
-To address this, consider recreating the OST file, which can potentially resolve the connection problem in Outlook.
+To address this, consider recreating the OST file, which can resolve the connection problem in Outlook.

 1. In the Control Panel, select the Mail option.